RSM US

-RSM US LLP is an audit, tax, and consulting firm focused on the middle market in the United States and Canada.
-It is a member of the global accounting network RSM International.
-RSM US was ranked the fifth-largest accounting firm in the U.S. by Accounting Today in 2025.
-It employs more than 16,000 professionals across 77 locations in the United States, including six locations in Canada, one location in El Salvador and four locations in India.

-In FY 25, RSM US reported $4 billion in revenue and over 1,000 partners and principals.
+RSM US LLP is a provider of consulting, tax and assurance services for the middle market.
+It is part of a transatlantic partnership with the UK, Canada, Mexico and Ireland and has integrated teams in India and El Salvador.
+As of 2026, Accounting Today ranks RSM as the 5th largest firm in the U.S., with $5 billion in revenues and a staff of over 20,000 people.
+The firm is a member of the RSM International network, which spans 120 countries around the world.

 History

-The firm was founded in 1926 by Ira B. McGladrey (1883-1952) in Cedar Rapids, Iowa.
+RSM was founded in 1926 by Ira B. McGladrey (1883-1952) in Cedar Rapids, Iowa.

 McGladrey became a prominent figure in public accounting in Iowa, serving as President of the Iowa Society of Certified Public Accountants, chairman of the Iowa Board of Accountancy, as well as a member of the Rules Committee of the American Institute of Certified Public Accountants, the premier governing body for the field of accounting in the United States.
-The firm continued to operate under some variant of the McGladrey name for nearly nine decades, until 2015 when the firm was rebranded as RSM US LLP.
+The firm continued to operate under some variant of the McGladrey name for nearly nine decades, until 2015 when the firm was rebranded as RSM US LLP to alighn with its global network.

 RSM US LLP's headquarters at 30 South Wacker tower of the CME Center.